canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 Another bonus for Cloud9 is that it already has docker installed.
 No extra setup required, I can just go right into working with docker.

 ## Dockerfile
 In order to create a docker container, I need to create a Dockerfile.
 A Dockerfile lists the instructions for how the docker container is going to be built.
-The the following is the Dockerfile for this project.
+The following is the Dockerfile for this project.

 ```python
 FROM python:3.7.3-stretch